 Transfer credit will be considered by the Registrar upon formal request following application to the seminary.
-For Masters degree programs, only work from an ATS-accredited school or from seminaries in other countries which can be legitimately evaluated will be considered for transfer credit.
+For Master's degree programs, theological work from an ATS-accredited school or from seminaries in other countries which can be legitimately evaluated will be considered for transfer credit.
+Up to 50% of a previous Master's degree can be transferred into a Northern Master's program.
 Only B level grades or better or "pass" will be considered for transfer.
 Normally transfer credit that is more than ten years old will not be accepted.